 As loving pet owners, we understand that our furry friends are not just pets; they are family members.
 And just like our human family, our pets deserve the best care, especially when it comes to their health.
 One of the most common and troublesome issues that dogs can face is a flea infestation.
-Fleas on dogs can be irritating, and even lead to more severe health problems if left untreated.
+Flea bites on dogs can be irritating, and even lead to more severe health problems if left untreated.
 Let us discuss everything you need to know about fleas on dogs and the ultimate solution.

 Fleas are tiny, blood-sucking parasites that can wreak havoc on your dog's well-being.
 They not only cause extreme discomfort with their itchy bites but can also transmit diseases.
 Flea infestations are more than just an inconvenience; fleas on dogs can lead to anaemia, skin infections, and even allergic reactions.
 Recognizing the signs of flea presence on dogs is essential for timely intervention.